georgesunnyt/skill-store-prototype/README.md

-A dummy protoype to check out amazing skills
+A dummy protoype to test out facebook and google sign in